uwdb/Cosette/examples/conditional/conditional.md

     ```
     SELECT t.TMember
     FROM Depts d, Teams t
-    WHERE pn = t.TProj and d.DName = "Security"
+    WHERE d.Dproj = t.TProj and d.DName = 'Security'
     ```

     Q2
     ```
     SELECT v1.E
     FROM V1 v1, V2 v2
-    WHERE v1.D = "Security" and v1.P = v2.P and v1.E = v2.E and v1.D = v2.D
+    WHERE v1.D = 'Security' and v1.P = v2.P and v1.E = v2.E and v1.D = v2.D
     ```

     Q1 is only equivalent to Q1 if "Security" uses only its own employees on the projects it runs.